Meerkat Manor

 Although the show faced criticism from viewers for not intervening when a meerkat was injured and faced death, Meerkat Manor enjoyed considerable success and was Animal Planet's top series in October 2007, both on the cable channel and through its video-on-demand service.
 The show's experimental format broke new ground in animal documentary filming techniques and gave viewers a long-term, intimate look into the lives of its meerkat stars, breaking the traditional wall between viewer and subject found with most documentaries.
 Meerkat Manor was nominated for three Primetime Emmy Awards: two in 2007 and one in 2008.
 It won awards at the 2006 Omni Awards, and at the 2006 and 2007 New York Festivals TV Broadcasting Awards.
 The first three series have been released to DVD in both Region 1 and Region 2.
 In 2007, a book entitled Meerkat Manor – The Story of Flower of the Kalahari was released in the UK, detailing the life of Flower and the Whiskers before the series' filming began.
 A television film, Meerkat Manor: The Story Begins, documenting Flower's birth and rise to matriarch of the Whiskers, aired on Animal Planet on 25 May 2008.
-A theatrical photo realistic-animated feature film based on the series is in development at Warner Bros.
+A photo-realistic theatrical animated feature film based on the series is in development at Warner Bros.
 Pictures Animation as of April 2024.